Log on

 The Amiga looks at the file header when deciding what filetype something is.
 So even if you loose the file extension, or don't even have file extensions, everything still works perfectly.

-That's right, you had to do this yourself on the Amiga.
-Now this might sound like you'll have to spend a lot of extra time clicking the right windows in front of each other, but having used this GUI for over 10 years, I sincerely beleive that dealing with this yourself is actually faster than not being in control of window placement.
+That's right, just because you click a window, it is not automatically put in front of other windows.
+There were separate buttons for that.
+Now this may sound like you'll have to spend a lot of extra time clicking in order to bring the right windows in front of each other, but having used this GUI for over 10 years, I sincerely believe that being in direct control over what is in front yourself, is actually faster than not being in control of window placement.

-My favorite example is this: Imagine using a text editor in fullscreen.
-You need to calculate several values for the document at hand, so you bring up a little calculator.
-Upon clicking the document to type in the first value, the calculator now dissappears behind the text editor.
-This goes on everytime you need the calculator.
+My favorite example is this: Imagine using a text editor in fullscreen, and then you need to calculate several values for the document at hand, so you bring up a little calculator.
+Upon clicking the document to type in the resulting value, the calculator now dissappears behind the text editor.
+This happens every time you click the text to type in the result you calculated, and you'll constantly need to bring the calculator back in front for each time you need it.

-On Windows, you're sometimes presented with an option "Always on top", which is obviously a feature designed to overcome the above problem.
-I do find this approach somewhat suboptimal compared to never having these issues to begin with.
+On Windows, some applications may present you with the option "Always on top", which is obviously a feature designed to overcome the above problem.
+I find this approach less than optimal compared to never having these issues to begin with.

-On some Unix window managers, there is a feature called "focus follows mouse" which also addresses and solves this problem, but you suddenly have to pay too much attention to the placement of the mouse, which I find equally troublesome to use.
+On some Unix window managers, there is a feature called "focus follows mouse" which also addresses and solves this problem, but you suddenly have to pay too much attention to the placement of the mouse despite not even clicking the buttons, which I find equally troublesome to use.
 I still to this day prefer the Amiga solution, even though I've had over 10 years to get used to Windows' way of doing this.

 Now I'm well aware this is also a matter of taste, but because no current operating system / window manager (except KDE) currently offers this, I find that many people are missing a chance to try something I find very efficient.
-And at least this yet another example of the Amiga not just copying other companies, but rather boldly rethinking fundamental usability concepts.
+And at least this yet another example of the Amiga not just copying other companies, but rather, it boldly rethinks fundamental usability concepts.

 This is called a "modal dialog", and is a design limitation that occurs because resizing and moving a window requires the attention of the application itself.
 On the amiga, resizing and moving a window is handled by the operating system.
 This is why you are never troubled by these "frozen windows" on the amiga.